junghan0611/spacemacs/layers/+lang/clojure/README.md

 -----------------------------------------------------

-Spacemacs comes with a special `lisp-state` for working with lisp code that supports slurpage, barfage and more tools you\'ll likely want when working with lisp.
+Spacemacs comes with a special `lisp-state` for working with lisp code that supports slurpage, barfage and more tools you'll likely want when working with lisp.

 As this state works the same for all files, the documentation is in